-“I’m pretty f*ucking scared, to be honest.”
-I confess to one of my best mates.
+“I’m pretty f*ucking scared, to be honest,” I confess to one of my best mates.
 Did he even ask how I was feeling or did I just blurt that out for no reason?

 It’s my farewell party.
 We are at a bar gulping down beers like there is no tomorrow, which could well be the case for me anyway because tomorrow I’m taking off on my first long-term solo trip to Asia and Africa.
-We are beautifully intoxicated and before I realize that I’m opening up like an over-ripe mango, revealing all the soft flesh inside which I normally hide behind the shiny, tough outer skin.
+We are beautifully intoxicated and before I realise that I’m opening up like an over-ripe mango, revealing all the soft flesh inside which I normally hide behind the shiny, tough outer skin.

 He considers what I said for a while and finally mumbles; “Hmm… So are there, like, actual lemurs in Madagascar?”

 We leave the bar late at night.
 I go home and blast Phil Collin’s In The Air Tonight on speakers -I know it’s a bit late for music but I need it and I’ll be gone by tomorrow anyway- and sprawl out on my bed and my mind sensibly decides to bring up all the things that could go wrong; what if I lose my wallet and my passport and have to live off the land?
 What if I can’t make a single fucking friend and spend the next 6 months alone?
 What if I die?